Morganellaceae

-The Morganellaceae are a family of Gram-negative bacteria that include some important human pathogens formerly classified as Enterobacteriaceae.
+Morganellaceae is a family of Gram-negative bacteria that include some important human pathogens formerly classified as Enterobacteriaceae.
 This family is a member of the order Enterobacterales in the class Gammaproteobacteria of the phylum Pseudomonadota.
 Genera in this family include the type genus Morganella, along with Arsenophonus, Cosenzaea, Moellerella, Photorhabdus, Proteus, Providencia and Xenorhabdus.

 The name Morganellaceae is derived from the Latin term Morganella, referring the type genus of the family and the suffix "-aceae", an ending used to denote a family.
 Together, Morganellaceae refers to a family whose nomenclatural type is the genus Morganella.

 Human pathogens

 A number of Morganellaceae bacterial species are opportunistic human pathogens, including Proteus, Providencia, and occasionally Morganella in nosocomial settings.

 Proteus

 Three Proteus species P. vulgaris, P. mirabilis, and P. penneri are opportunistic human pathogens, most commonly resulting in urinary tract infections.
 Proteus vulgaris is commonly found in the intestine in various animals, and is shed into manure and soil.

 About 10–15% of kidney stones are struvite stones, caused by alkalinization of the urine by the action of the urease enzyme of Proteus (and other) bacterial species.